 Go long.
 Really long.
 This waterproof, ultra-crushing trail running shoe is the latest in the immensely popular Speedgoat series.
 A GORE-TEX® waterproof membrane, full bootie construction and a gusseted tongue help keep your feet dry when the weather turns.
+The Vibram® Megagrip outsole boasts 5mm lugs that offer traction on all surfaces, in all conditions.
 Balancing out the ruggedness of this trail shoe is Hoka's oversized EVA midsole that provides floaty cushioning and support, allowing you to take on the longest distances.

 - GORE-TEX® lined waterproof upper with gusseted tongue keeps water and debris out.

 - Oversize EVA midsole offers lightweight cushioning and a floaty feel.

 - Meta-rocker geometry supports your natural running form and encourages an efficient, smooth roll from initial impact to toe-off.